achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 79.Machine Learning for Healthcare by mit-https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-s897-machine-learning-for-healthcare-spring-2019/

 80.pydot is an interface to Graphviz ,AutoGraph-Easy control flow for graphs,Neo4j-Graph Data Science Library,pyRDF2Vec-Representations of Entities in a Knowledge Graph,igraph,NetworkX

+open-source project for analysis of graphs or networks GrasPy / graspologic  https://graspy.neurodata.io/

 https://www.kdnuggets.com/2019/05/60-useful-graph-visualization-libraries.html